 In 2016, the UN General Assembly adopted a resolution paving the way for IOM to become a “United Nations related organisation”.
 While this brings IOM slightly closer to the UN fold, IOM’s mandate continues to be explicitly “non-normative”.

-Despite the presence of all of these players within the global migration field, a strong, institutionalised voice defending migrants’ rights is missing.
+Despite the presence of all of these players within the global migration field, a strong, institutionalized voice defending migrants’ rights is missing.
 This advocacy gap is filled, in part, by civil society groups, which advocate on migrants’ behalf at the meetings of the GFMD and elsewhere.
 But civil society, of course, lacks an inter-governmental mandate or the power to conclude international treaties on its own.
-Therefore, there remains a need for a dedicated, well resourced, institutionalised advocate with an explicit mandate to articulate, promote and defend the rights of migrants against state violations.
+Therefore, there remains a need for a dedicated, well resourced, institutionalized advocate with an explicit mandate to articulate, promote and defend the rights of migrants against state violations.

 Recent developments could improve global advocacy in this area.
-First, in September 2016, all 193 heads of state met at the UN Headquarters in New York for a high level summit on refugees and migrants.
-This summit generated the ‘New York Declaration’, which called for the creation of two global compacts, one concerning “safe, orderly and regular migration” and the other concerning responsibility sharing vis-à-vis refugees.
+First, in September 2016, all 193 heads of state met at the UN Headquarters in New York for a high-level summit on refugees and migrants.
+This summit generated the ‘New York Declaration’, which called for the creation of two global compacts, one concerning “safe, orderly and regular migration” and the other concerning responsibility-sharing vis-à-vis refugees.
 As part of this declaration, states re-affirmed their commitment to the human rights of migrants and refugees “regardless of status” (paragraph five).
 DESA and IOM were appointed to shepherd the migration compact to fruition, with a target date of end of 2018.
 Civil society and academia will be feeding into the negotiation processes.

 Delivering a strong global compact on migration is an important first step.
 To this end, a small group of migration-related entities, including many of those outlined above, are working with the Office of the President of the General Assembly and the Office of the UN Special Representative of the Secretary-General for International Migration to shape the consultation process for the global compacts.
 As part of this consultation, a series of thematic debates will take place.
 The first of the thematic debates, to be held in early May, will focus on human rights in the context of migration.